Eyescale/Consensus/Examples/System/README.txt

 	  Parser.c
 		Subsystem implementations - data and methods
 		.
-SubsystemInit() - allocate subsystem-specific data and methods . connect() - register interests and subscribe to automatic update
+SubsystemInit() - allocate subsystem-specific data and methods .
+SubsystemFrame() - processes changes from last frame .
+SubsystemSync() - map external change notifications into own Subsystem's worldview and log local changes for the next frame

 	. include/Input.h
 	  include/Parser.h
 		.
-Subsystem manifests - system interface and data structures data structure is needed for other subsystems to subscribe . frame() - subsystem's narrative frame
+Subsystem manifests - system interface and data structures access to data structure is needed for other subsystems to subscribe

 Dependencies
 	./Library/include/system.h